MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/index.md

 For more information about APM, see [Asynchronous Programming Model](https://msdn.microsoft.com/library/ms228963(v=vs.110).aspx) and [TPL and Traditional .NET Framework Asynchronous Programming](https://msdn.microsoft.com/library/dd997423(v=vs.110).aspx) on MSDN.

-For more information about consuming an ASMX service, see [Consuming an ASP.NET Web Service (ASMX)](~/xamarin-forms/data-cloud/consuming/asmx.md).
+For more information about consuming an ASMX service, see [Consume an ASP.NET Web Service (ASMX)](~/xamarin-forms/data-cloud/web-services/asmx.md).

 <a name="wcf" />